-Now in its 4th year, The Young British Foodies is an annual event that seeks out and celebrates new, visionary talent in food & drink across the UK.
+Now in its 4th year, The YBFs is an annual event that seeks out and celebrates new, visionary talent in food & drink across the UK.

 We’re looking for innovation, creativity & craftsmanship that stands out in its field.